Custom Map Canvas Overlays and Rendering in PyQGIS

 self._points.append(map_pt)

-event.accept() # Prevents event from propagating to canvas pan/zoom
+event.accept() # Prevent propagation to canvas pan/zoom handler

 else: